boilerrobotics/rover-code/tutorial/README.md

 ## Communicating Across Machines

 Now that you have made a publisher and subscriber, you've successfully gotten communication between 2 nodes running on the same machine.
 The next step is to do the same process between multiple computers.
-The goal of this step is to succesfully broadcast your name and have it appear on another computer.
+The goal of this step is to successfully broadcast your name and have it appear on another computer.

 In order to do this, you will first want to make a few changes to your publisher code.
 First of all, alter the message being sent so that it now says your name instead of constantly counting.
 Then, you will need to set the topic to "name".
 Your publisher's topic needs to match the topic of the subscriber, so this is what we will be using in this example.